South African Army: Structure

-Since the Defence Act of 1912, the South African Army has been comprised, in general terms, of three groupings.
+Since the South Africa Defence Act, 1912, the South African Army has been comprised, in general terms, of three groupings.
 The first is the standing army, also known since the 1970s as the Permanent Force.
 A military reserve force was also established by the terms of the 1912 Act and initially designated the Active Citizen Force.
 The force was established on 1 July 1913.
 Other designations through the years have included Active Reserve Force, Citizen Force, Conventional Reserve and Territorial Reserve.
 The Deloitte and Touche plan, as well as various policies over the years have referred to a 'One Force Concept' where reservists and reserve units are supposed to be treated on an equal footing with the permanent force counterparts.
 This is often not the case.

 Due to the restructuring of the Reserves, the exact number of reserves is difficult to ascertain.
 However the 2011/12 planning target was 12,400 reserves.

 The third grouping was initially the Defence Rifle Associations, which later became the Commandos, a rural self-defence force.
 There were several thousand other members in the Commandos.
 Each Commando was responsible for the safeguarding and protection of a specific community (both rural or urban).
 However, this system was phased out between 2003 and 2008 "because of the role it played in the apartheid era", according to the Minister of Safety and Security Charles Nqakula.
 The last commando unit, that at Harrismith in the Free State, was disbanded in March 2008.

 South African military ranks are derived from that of the British Armed Forces, with Army ranks derived from the British Army.

 The SA Army command structure is as follows: